drakkan/sftpgo/README.md

 You can disable automatic data provider checks/updates at startup by setting the `update_mode` configuration key to `1`.

+## Create the first admin

+To start using SFTPGo you need to create an admin user, you can do it in several ways:

+- by using the web admin interface.
+The default URL is [http://127.0.0.1:8080/web/admin](http://127.0.0.1:8080/web/admin)
+- by loading initial data
+- by enabling `create_default_admin` in your configuration file.
+In this case the credentials are `admin`/`password`

 ## Upgrading

 SFTPGo supports upgrading from the previous release branch to the current one.